 Gentleman, never underestimate the value of a smart and stylish haircut.
-Your choice of hairstyle and barber is absolutely pivotal in the way the world perceives you.
+Your choice of hairstyle and barber is absolutely pivotal in the way you create your personal style and image.

 However, one thing that will stand in the way of you and your perfect hairstyle is communication with your barber.
-For a lot of us few words are needed, but for those of us that want to update their style, knowing your barber numbers and the barber lingo can be the difference between looking like David Beckham or Bert from Bert and Ernie.
+For many of you, “just a trim thank” is all that is needed.
+But for those of you that want to update your style, knowing the lingo can be the difference between looking like David Beckham or Bert from Sesame Street.

-We have all had a bad haircut at one time or another, a bad haircut can be one of the most frustrating experiences, resulting in haunting event photos around the homes of relatives, not to mention the weeks of waiting for the cut to grow out, sure you can wear a hat but a bad haircut is looking back at you every time you look in the mirror.
+We have all had a bad haircut at one time or another.
+A bad haircut can be one of the most frustrating experiences, resulting in haunting event photos, not to mention the weeks of waiting for the cut to grow out.
+Sure, you can wear a hat when you go out, but a bad haircut is still looking back at you every time you look in the mirror.

-A good barber should have years of experience, this is paramount.
-A great barber is also highly regarded and maybe a referral from a friend or colleague.
+A good barber should have years of experience.
+A great barber is also highly regarded and may be recommended by a friend or colleague.

 According to a 2009 Axe survey, nearly 74% of women agree that hair is the first things they notice about a man.
 If you think about it, a job interview is very much like a first date.

 A man’s personality and character is exuded through his choice of haircut.
 Hair is the leading influence that defines first impressions.

 Furthermore, the care he takes of his hair is an important factor.
 Granted, you can let your hair grow naturally.
 However, if you neglect it, it will show.

 Hair length and styles contributes to the perception of not only your appearance but overall personality.
 A number of studies have indicated that